-1. This Procedure is designed to deal with student complaints of harassment by other students that arise in a College context.
+- 1. This Procedure is designed to deal with complaints of harassment by students that arise in the College environment4.
 The Dean will usually lead on complaints made against students, except where this may not be appropriate, for example if there is a potential conflict of interest.
-He/she will have oversight of all cases, and will take the lead as appropriate in liaising with other parts of the collegiate University according to the specific circumstances.
-He/she may choose to delegate management of a complaint to a Case Lead as appropriate.

-Complaints of harassment brought by students against college-only staff will be dealt with under the Annexe A procedure above, and complaints by students against University staff will be dealt with jointly under the University and the College's procedures (Annex B of the procedure).
+The Dean will have oversight of all cases and will take the lead as appropriate in liaising with other parts of the College or the collegiate University according to the specific circumstances.
+The Dean may choose to delegate management of a complaint to a Case Lead as appropriate. - 2.
+Complaints of harassment brought by students against staff, Fellows or other academics in College on College premises or within the college environment will be dealt with under the Annexe A procedure above, and complaints by students against University staff or academics who are College members and are also University employees if the harassment occurred in a University setting will be dealt with jointly under the University and the College's procedures.
 Complaints against persons who are students at another higher education institution will be referred by the College to the office of the Director of University Student Welfare.
-In all cases a student complainant will be supported by the Dean and, the College will also facilitate access to independent support and advice from within the University, such as the OUSU Advice Centre and University Counselling Service.

-If a student is unsure whether a particular instance of harassment falls under the University's procedures or College procedures, or should be considered as a Decanal matter, they should seek advice from the Dean in the first instance, or the Senior Tutor, Tutor for Graduates, Equality and Diversity Officer, Chaplain, or the office of the Director of University Student Welfare.

-- 2. If a member of College staff wishes to make a complaint of harassment against a student, this will normally be considered as a disciplinary issue.
-In the first instance, a member of staff should seek support and guidance from the Bursar or HR manager who should consult the Dean. - 3.
-The Dean or nominated Case Lead, Senior Tutor, Tutor for Graduates, Equality and Diversity Officer and Chaplain can all provide support to students, and to staff requiring advice on student cases.
+In all cases a student complainant will be supported by the Dean and, the College will also facilitate access to independent support and advice from within the University, such as the OUSU Advice Centre and University Counselling Service. - 3.
+If a student is unsure whether a particular instance of harassment falls under the University's procedures or College procedures, or should be considered as a Decanal matter, they should seek advice from the Dean in the first instance, or the Senior Tutor, Tutor for Graduates, Equality and Diversity Fellow, Chaplain, or the office of the Director of University Student Welfare. - 4.
+If a member of College staff wishes to make a complaint of harassment against a student, this will normally be considered as a student disciplinary issue in accordance with this procedure.
+In the first instance, a member of staff should seek support and guidance from the Bursar or HR team, who should consult the Dean. - 5.
+The Dean or nominated Case Lead, Senior Tutor, Tutor for Graduates, Equality and Diversity Fellow and Chaplain can all provide support to students, and to staff requiring advice on student cases.
 The Dean will have oversight of all cases referred to them under this Procedure, and will take the lead as appropriate in liaising with other parts of the collegiate University as appropriate according to the circumstances of the case.
 The Dean will act as a source of information and advice for the College on student cases of harassment, and will make referrals as appropriate.
-They will also be responsible for recording and reporting of cases referred to their office under this Procedure. - 4.
-In serious cases, it is likely to be appropriate to proceed directly to stages 2 and 3 of this Procedure. - 5.
+They will also be responsible for recording and reporting of cases referred to their office under this Procedure. - 6.
+In serious cases, it is likely to be appropriate to proceed directly to stages 2 and 3 of this Procedure. - 7.
 This Procedure may not be applicable where the allegations are of behaviours that may attract criminal sanction.
 These cases may include, but are not limited to, serious assault or threat of serious assault.
 This Procedure therefore focuses on complaints of harassment which can be dealt with within the College environment.
 However, it also includes the procedure for informing and receiving support from the College in cases where there is police involvement